Azizx06/Green-Hub/README.md

 # Jeddah Recycling and Waste Reduction Hub

-## 📘 Overview
+##  Overview
-This project is a group project part of CPIS-358 course.
+This project is a group project part of web development course.
 A full-stack web application built using ASP.NET MVC and SQL Server.
 Its main goal is to raise awareness and promote recycling and waste reduction practices.
 The application provides resources, event announcements, educational content, and interactive features such as user authentication and a comment section.

 ---

-## 🛠️ Technologies Used
+##  Technologies Used
 - **Visual Studio Community 2022**
 - **ASP.NET MVC**
 - **C#**